IBM Cloud Docs

 Configuring a Power Virtual Server instance

-Make sure you select the desired workspace to display all the virtual server instances you have already created.
+Select a workspace to display all the virtual server instances you have provisioned.
 You must refresh the page to see the updated information if you see outdated information.
-For more information, see the FAQ page on What should I do if I do not see the latest information in the UI.
+For more information, see the FAQ page What should I do when I do not see the latest information in the UI.

-5. Click Create instance.
-If you select more than one instance under Number of instances, you are presented with additional options.
+If you select more than one instance under Number of instances, additional options are displayed.

 The total due per month is dynamically updated in the Order Summary based on your selections.
 You can easily create a cost-effective Power Virtual Server instance that satisfies your business needs.

 You must pin the IBM i virtual server instances that use the IBM i licenses.
-If you do not pin the virtual server instances and request for migration to a different host, the serial numbers will change, and the IBM i license will not work.
+If you do not pin the virtual server instances and request for migration to a different host, the serial numbers change and the IBM i license will not work.

 If you select AIX as the boot image, the Power Virtual Server user interface provides you with an option to configure the VM instance for epic workload.
 For more information on epic, see configuring a VM for EPIC workloads.